Chain-of-Thought Predictive Control: Implementation Details of Network Architecture and Training

-\textbf{Behavior Transformer:} We started with the configuration used for the Franka Kitchen task in the original paper.
-We changed the number of bins in K-Means to 1024 (we find that for our tasks, a smaller number of bins works worse) and changed the context size to 60 (in line with the other transformer-based models).
-The Transformer backbone has approximately the same number of parameters ($\sim$1M) as ours and DT.
+\paragraph{Behavior Transformer} In this paper, we use the modified version of BeT where a context of both past actions and past states is used to predict the actions.
+We started with the configuration used for the Franka Kitchen task in the original paper.
+We changed the number of bins in K-Means to 1024 (we find that for our tasks, a smaller number of bins works worse) and changed the context size to 10 (in line with the other transformer-based models).
+The Transformer backbone has approximately the same number of parameters ($\sim$1M) as CoTPC and DT.
 We train the model for around 50k iterations (we find that training longer leads to over-fitting easily for BeT, potentially because of its discretization strategy and the limited demos used for BC).

-\textbf{Decision Diffuser}: We use the reference implementation provided by the authors and make the following changes in the diffusion model: 100 diffusion steps, 60 context size, and 4 horizon length (in our experiments we found that longer performs worse).
-The diffusion and inverse-dynamics models have $\sim$1.6M parameters in total.
-Since DD works on fixed sequence lengths, we pad the start and end states during training and only the start states during inference.

-Some existing methods \cite{florence2022implicit,yang2022chain} are not included because either they were compared unfavorably with the baselines or they assume access to information impractical in our tasks.
-For each baseline (and our method), we report the evaluation results using the best checkpoint along the training (since we are evaluating the same set of environment variations used to generate the demo, this is essentially validation performance).
+For ManiSkill2 tasks, we use the same architecture as that for DT, except that we use the center plus offset decoders to decode the actions.
+We use a k-means of $128$ clusters to partition the action space.
+We train 100K iterations for Turn Faucet, Push Chair, and Pour.
+We train 200K iterations for Peg Insertion and Stack Cube.
+We use a coefficient of 100 for training the action offset regressor (i.e., the action offset regressor loss is scaled up 100 times compared to the action center classification loss).
+Unless otherwise specified, we follow all the other hyperparameters described for DT.